kclandry/2600-Final-Markdown/Embedding and Formatting.md

 *****
 ___________

 In the same vein, throughout this tutorial, I have been demonstrating the use of markdown in plain text, then showing the result of using the text in markdown.
-This is achieved by framing the section with three tick marks ( \` ) This creates a section of code.
+This is achieved by placing three tick marks ( \` ) at the beginning and end of a section.
+This creates a section of code.
 While this is meant to be used for showing the raw code of programming languages, it works just as well for this tutorial.

 ***When framed with three tick marks, this sentence will be displayed in plain text.***